Ilurusheshasai/DjangoProject/README.md

 In Django the request first go to the project and then the application.
 So we must say somewhere to Django that we have few URL's in out application, we do that by creating or editing the urls.py in projectfolder/projectfolder/urls.py

+How to verify:
+    run this command from the project root: python manage.py runserver
+    you should be able to access the server at 127.0.0.1:8000 Attach urls at the end of this base like "http://127.0.0.1:8000/hello/" to gain access to those views.
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++